tringoli/AR-VR-for-IL-2-Sturmovik-1946/README-WIN-EN.md

 1. Opentrack ([GitHub](https://github.com/opentrack/opentrack))
 2. Any app for turning your smartphone into a PC camera. *You can try Camo Studio to get started*
-3. For low latency, we recommend using a USB cable or stable 5G Wi-Fi.
+3. For low latency, we recommend using a USB cable or stable 5G Wi-Fi

 #### Setup
 1. Install Opentrack
 2. Prepare your smartphone.
-Its primary/selected camera should correctly record your head, taking into account lighting, to avoid tracking inaccuracies.
+Its primary/selected camera should correctly record your head, taking into account lighting, to avoid tracking inaccuracies
-3. Open the camera software on both your PC and smartphone.
+3. Open the camera software on both your PC and smartphone
 4. Open Opentrack.
 Select…
 5. Launch IL-2.
-If successful, the in-game camera will follow your head.
+If successful, the in-game camera will follow your head

 6. Enjoy!